SConnolly1886/AWS-Site-to-Site-VPN/README.md

 # Finished!

-And it's as easy as that.
-In a few steps it's easy to create a dynamic VPN connection between your on-prem and AWS environments!
-Enjoy your connectivity!
+And it's as easy as that!
+In a few steps you've created a dynamic VPN connection between your on-premises and AWS environments.
+Enjoy your connectivity.

 Check out the offical documentation for an alternative way of learning https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html